 PULSE, a subsidiary of Discover Financial Services, recently launched DebitSavvy.org, a website aimed at young adults.
 It's all about teaching the so-called millennial generation how to use their debit card properly.

-American Express, meanwhile, has teamed up with LearnVest.com, a personal finance and lifestyle website, to develop and promote a free bootcamp called "Take Control of Your Finances."
+American Express (American Express is a CardRatings.com advertiser), meanwhile, has teamed up with LearnVest.com, a personal finance and lifestyle website, to develop and promote a free bootcamp called "Take Control of Your Finances."

 American Express promotes financial literacy

 I also spoke to Jennie Platt, the director of millennial and household product strategies at American Express, asking if credit card companies teaching young adults how to use credit cards was a product of the recession, and because parents and schools haven't quite stepped up.